ronisbr/PrettyTables.jl/docs/src/man/usage.md

               be ignored. (**Default** = `false`)
 * `same_column_size`: If `true`, then all the columns will have the same size.
                       (**Default** = `false`)
+* `screen_size`: A tuple of two integers that defines the screen size (num. of rows, num. of columns) that is available to print the table.
+It is used to crop the data depending on the value of the keyword `crop`.
+If it is `nothing`, then the size will be obtained automatically.
+Notice that if a dimension is not positive, then it will be treated as unlimited. (**Default** = `nothing`)
 * `show_row_number`: If `true`, then a new column will be printed showing the row number. (**Default** = `false`)